ashishmgupta/hhc2025/docs/objectives/On-the-Wire.md

 ![On the Wire](../img/objectives/On-the-wire/On-the-wire_6.png)

 ### SPI protocol
 ???
-Fundamentals of SPI protocol
+"Fundamentals of SPI protocol"
     **What is SPI?** <br/>
     SPI, stands for Serial Peripheral Interface, is basically a communication protocol often used to send data between microcontrollers and small peripherals like sensors, SD cards, and displays.
 It's known for being pretty fast and straightforward. <br/>